-SoFi® vs. Discover Checking: Quick comparison
+Compare SoFi® vs. Discover checking basics

-SoFi Checking and Savings7 <p>New and existing Checking and Savings members who have not previously enrolled in Direct Deposit with SoFi are eligible to earn a cash bonus of either $50 (with at least $1,000 total Direct Deposits received during the Direct Deposit Bonus Period) <b>OR</b> $300 (with at least $5,000 total Direct Deposits received during the Direct Deposit Bonus Period).
-Cash bonus will be based on the total amount of Direct Deposit.
+SoFi Checking and Savings6 <p>New and existing Checking and Savings members who have not previously enrolled in Direct Deposit with SoFi are eligible to earn a cash bonus of either $50 (with at least $1,000 total Eligible Direct Deposits received during the Direct Deposit Bonus Period) OR $300 (with at least $5,000 total Eligible Direct Deposits received during the Direct Deposit Bonus Period).
+Cash bonus will be based on the total amount of Eligible Direct Deposit.
+If you have satisfied the Eligible Direct Deposit requirements but have not received a cash bonus in your Checking account, please contact us at 855-456-7634 with the details of your Eligible Direct Deposit.
 Direct Deposit Promotion begins on 12/7/2023 and will be available through 1/31/2026.
-See full bonus and annual percentage yield (APY) terms at <a href="http://www.sofi.com/banking#1">sofi.com/banking#1</a>.
-SoFi Checking and Savings is offered through SoFi Bank, N.A., Member FDIC.</p> <p>SoFi members who enroll in SoFi Plus with Direct Deposit or by paying the SoFi Plus Subscription Fee every 30 days or with $5,000 or more in Qualifying Deposits during the 30-Day Evaluation Period can earn 3.80% annual percentage yield (APY) on savings balances (including Vaults) and 0.50% APY on checking balances.
-There is no minimum Direct Deposit amount required to qualify for the stated interest rate.
-Members without either SoFi Plus or Qualifying Deposits, during the 30-Day Evaluation Period will earn 1.00% APY on savings balances (including Vaults) and 0.50% APY on checking balances.
-Only SoFi Plus members are eligible for other SoFi Plus benefits.
+Full terms at <a href="https://www.sofi.com/banking/" >sofi.com/banking</a>.
+SoFi Checking and Savings is offered through SoFi Bank, N.A., Member FDIC.</p><p>SoFi members with Eligible Direct Deposit can earn 3.60% annual percentage yield (APY) on savings balances (including Vaults) and 0.50% APY on checking balances.
+There is no minimum Eligible Direct Deposit amount required to qualify for the 3.60% APY for savings (including Vaults).
+Members without Eligible Direct Deposit will earn 1.00% APY on savings balances (including Vaults) and 0.50% APY on checking balances.
 Interest rates are variable and subject to change at any time.
-These rates are current as of Jan.
-24, 2025.
+These rates are current as of 11/12/25.
 There is no minimum balance requirement.
-Additional information can be found at <a href="http://www.sofi.com/legal/banking-rate-sheet">http://www.sofi.com/legal/banking-rate-sheet</a>.
-See the SoFi Plus Terms and Conditions at <a href="https://www.sofi.com/terms-of-use/#plus">https://www.sofi.com/terms-of-use/#plus</a>.</p> 5 <p><b style="font-family: Rubik, -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, "Helvetica Neue", Arial, sans-serif;">SoFi Bank is a member FDIC and does not provide more than $250,000 of FDIC insurance per depositor per legal category of account ownership, as described in the FDIC’s regulations.
+Additional information can be found at <a href="http://www.sofi.com/legal/banking-rate-sheet">http://www.sofi.com/legal/banking-rate-sheet</a>.</p> 7 <p><b style="font-family: Rubik, -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, "Helvetica Neue", Arial, sans-serif;">SoFi Bank is a member FDIC and does not provide more than $250,000 of FDIC insurance per depositor per legal category of account ownership, as described in the FDIC’s regulations.
 Any additional FDIC insurance is provided by the SoFi Insured Deposit Program.
 Deposits may be insured up to $3M through participation in the program.
 See full terms at <a href="http://sofi.com/banking/fdic/sidpterms">SoFi.com/banking/fdic/sidpterms</a>.
-See list of participating banks at <a href="http://sofi.com/banking/fdic/participatingbanks">SoFi.com/banking/fdic/participatingbanks</a>.</b></p> | Discover Checking | |
+See list of participating banks at <a href="http://sofi.com/banking/fdic/participatingbanks">SoFi.com/banking/fdic/participatingbanks</a>.</b></p> |

-Minimum deposit requirement | $0 | $0 |
+| Minimum deposit requirement? | No | No |

-Important fees | No monthly fees or overdraft fees3 <p>We do not charge any account, service or maintenance fees for SoFi Checking and Savings.
+| Monthly service fee? | No3 <p>We do not charge any account, service or maintenance fees for SoFi Checking and Savings.
 We do charge a transaction fee to process each outgoing wire transfer.
 SoFi does not charge a fee for incoming wire transfers, however the sending bank may charge a fee.
 Our fee policy is subject to change at any time.
-See the SoFi Checking & Savings Fee Sheet for details at <a href="http://sofi.com/legal/banking-fees/">sofi.com/legal/banking-fees/</a></p> | No monthly fees or overdraft fees |
+See the SoFi Checking & Savings Fee Sheet for details at <a href="http://sofi.com/legal/banking-fees/">sofi.com/legal/banking-fees/</a></p> | No |

-ATM Access | Over 55,000 ATMs4 <p>We’ve partnered with Allpoint to provide you with ATM access at any of the 55,000+ ATMs within the Allpoint network.
+| Fee-free ATM access? | Yes4 <p>We’ve partnered with Allpoint to provide you with ATM access at any of the 55,000+ ATMs within the Allpoint network.
 You will not be charged a fee when using an in-network ATM, however, third-party fees incurred when using out-of-network ATMs are not subject to reimbursement.
-SoFi’s ATM policies are subject to change at our discretion at any time.</p> | Over 60,000 ATMs |
+SoFi’s ATM policies are subject to change at our discretion at any time.</p> | Yes |

-FDIC Insurance | SoFi is a Member FDIC (FDIC Cert. #26881)5 <p><b style="font-family: Rubik, -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, "Helvetica Neue", Arial, sans-serif;">SoFi Bank is a member FDIC and does not provide more than $250,000 of FDIC insurance per depositor per legal category of account ownership, as described in the FDIC’s regulations.
+| FDIC Insurance | SoFi is a Member FDIC (FDIC Cert. #26881)7 <p><b style="font-family: Rubik, -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, "Helvetica Neue", Arial, sans-serif;">SoFi Bank is a member FDIC and does not provide more than $250,000 of FDIC insurance per depositor per legal category of account ownership, as described in the FDIC’s regulations.
 Any additional FDIC insurance is provided by the SoFi Insured Deposit Program.
 Deposits may be insured up to $3M through participation in the program.
 See full terms at <a href="http://sofi.com/banking/fdic/sidpterms">SoFi.com/banking/fdic/sidpterms</a>.
 See list of participating banks at <a href="http://sofi.com/banking/fdic/participatingbanks">SoFi.com/banking/fdic/participatingbanks</a>.</b></p> | Discover is a Member FDIC (FDIC Cert. #5649) |

-Visit SoFi® | Visit Discover |
+| Visit SoFi® | Read our full Discover Checking review |

 When you should pick SoFi checking

-SoFi is an online-only company offering one bank account: SoFi Checking and Savings.
-This is a powerhouse of an account with combined checking and savings features, but it shines as an everyday bank account for people with direct deposit because it provides more perks and opportunities to save than most checking accounts.
+SoFi is an online-only company offering one banking account: SoFi Checking and Savings.
+This is a powerhouse of an account with combined checking and savings features, but it shines as an everyday account for people with direct deposit because it provides more perks and opportunities to save than most checking accounts.

 Here are times when it would make sense to choose SoFi over Discover for checking.

-You want an interest-bearing account
+You want a high-interest checking account

 Typically, checking accounts don't pay interest, but SoFi's checking account is an exception.
-The SoFi checking account pays 0.50% (as of 01/24/25) APY — more than five times the national average for interest-bearing checking accounts.
+The SoFi checking account pays 0.50% APY,1 <p>Annual percentage yield (APY) is variable and subject to change at any time.
+Rates are current as of 1/24/25.
+There is no minimum balance requirement.
+Fees may reduce earnings.
+Additional rates and information can be found at <a href="https://www.sofi.com/legal/banking-rate-sheet">https://www.sofi.com/legal/banking-rate-sheet</a></p> several times the national average for interest checking accounts.

 An interest-bearing checking account allows you to earn interest on the balance you keep in there to pay your bills, such as your rent or student loans.
 Over time, the APY could help your money grow.